csgf/RobotProxy/README.md

 A standard-based solution developed by the INFN Catania for central management of robot credentials and provisioning of digital proxies to get seamless and secure access to computing e-Infrastructures supporting the X.509 standard for Authorisation.</br/></br>

 This is a servlet based on the Java™ Cryptographic Token Interface Standard (PKCS#11).
-For any further information, please visit the official Java™ PKCS#11 Reference Guide <a href="http://docs.oracle.com/javase/7/docs/technotes/guides/security/p11guide.html">[1]</a>
+For any further information, please visit the official Java™ PKCS#11 Reference Guide <a href="http://docs.oracle.com/javase/7/docs/technotes/guides/security/p11guide.html">[1]</a>.

+By design, the servlet is compliant with the policies reported in these docs <a href="http://www.eugridpma.org/guidelines/pkp/">[1]</a><a href="http://wiki.eugridpma.org/Main/CredStoreOperationsGuideline">[2]</a>.</br></br>
+The business logic of the library, deployed on top of an Apache Tomcat Application Server, combines different programming native interfaces and standards (see figure).</br></br>
 </p>

 <h2>Contribute</h2>